 In Washington, interns' responsibilities will vary.
 They will be asked to answer phones, research legislation, assist my legislative staff, attend hearings and briefings, and answer constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

-If you are interested in pursuing an internship in my Washington, D.C. office please send your application along with a resume and cover letter to Mr. Wesley Brooks, my Staff Assistant who coordinates our Capitol Internship Program.
-You may also email your application directly to Wes or reach him with any questions you may have at firstname.lastname@example.org.
+If you are interested in pursuing an internship in my Washington, D.C. office please select that option on your application.
+You may reach Dr. Wesley Brooks, my Staff Assistant who coordinates our Capitol Internship Program, with any questions you may have at firstname.lastname@example.org.

 Please know that internships in my Washington, D.C. office are highly competitive.
 Because of high demand and limited office space, I'm sorry to say that I am forced to turn away many highly qualified candidates each program cycle.